amaiya/ktrain/README.md

 -->

-This code was tested on Ubuntu 18.04 LTS using TensorFlow 1.14 and TensorFlow 2 (Keras version 2.2.4-tf).
+This code was tested on Ubuntu 18.04 LTS using TensorFlow 2.0 (Keras version 2.2.4-tf).

 ----
 **Creator:  [Arun S. Maiya](http://arun.maiya.net)**